django-extensions/django-extensions/docs/print_settings.rst

 print_settings
 ==============

-:synopsis: Django managment command similar to ``diffsettings`` but shows *selected* active Django settings or *all* if no args passed.
+:synopsis: Django management command similar to ``diffsettings`` but shows *selected* active Django settings or *all* if no args passed.

 Introduction